2013-01-20

 and the latter are more like Python lists or C++

-Vectors can be created using the VECTOR
+Vectors can be created using the VECTOR function by

 passing it an arbitrary number of elements in the vector: